 Day - 12 - Kathmandu (1400 meters) - Lukla to Kathmandu - Fly back to Kathmandu on an early flight, and transfer will be provided from the airport to your hotel - The rest of the day is free for you to explore the colourful town with its narrow lanes and charming shops - For many, stepping off a plane into Kathmandu is a pupil-dilating experience, a riot of sights, sounds and smells that can quickly lead to sensory overload - Whether you’re barrelling through the traffic-jammed alleyways of the old town in a rickshaw, marvelling at the medieval temples or dodging trekking touts in the backpacker district of Thamel, Kathmandu can be an intoxicating, amazing and exhausting place - Overnight stay in Kathmansdu

-Day - 13 - Kathmandu (1400 meters) - Departure to Tribhuvan International Airport (TIA) or Kathmandu Bus Terminus (Kalanki) - Early Morning Breakfast - Next Depending upon the flight timings one can visit the nearby Mall or Thamel is Kathmandu's primary "traveller's ghetto" catering to tourists - Another neighbourhood of growing popularity is Jhamel - Jhochhen Tol, also known as Freak Street, is Kathmandu's original traveler's haunt, made popular by the hippies of the 1960s and 1970s - Asan is a bazaar and ceremonial square on the old trade route to Tibet - Next have to Check out from Hotel - Next prepare to drive nearly for an hour approximately 15 kilometers to Tribhuvan International Airport (TIA) - Depending upon the flight timings one can visit Thamel or some of the places of interest on the way on the way to Kathmandu airport – Forwarding journey
+Day - 13 - Kathmandu (1400 meters) - Departure to Tribhuvan International Airport (TIA) or Kathmandu Bus Terminus (Kalanki) - Early Morning Breakfast - Next Depending upon the flight timings one can visit the nearby Mall or Thamel is Kathmandu's primary "traveller's ghetto" catering to tourists - Another neighbourhood of growing popularity is Jhamel - Jhochhen Tol, also known as Freak Street, is Kathmandu's original traveler's haunt, made popular by the hippies of the 1960s and 1970s - Asan is a bazaar and ceremonial square on the old trade route to Tibet - Next have to Check out from Hotel - Next prepare to drive nearly for an hour approximately 15 kilometres to Tribhuvan International Airport (TIA) - Depending upon the flight timings one can visit Thamel or some of the places of interest on the way on the way to Kathmandu airport – Forwarding journey

 All our packages are inclusive of: